azotheblue/blog/_posts/2024-08-22-Good-Detection.md

 A detection is the lifeblood of any cyber security operations.
 It is how an organizations knows that evil has occurred within an environment.  **But have you ever wondered, what makes a good detection?**  Working in the queues as a Security Operations Center (SOC) Analyst, I had a idea what made a bad one.
 Since transitioning to the role of a Detection Engineer, I my mindset  has changed to what makes a good one!

 First before going into my dissertation, it might be a good idea in to bring in the definition of a detection, specifically a threat detection.
+There are many out there so this is a combination of a few.

 > A cyber threat detection is the  identification of potential security risks to  prevent or mitigate cyberattacks.